yohann69/SAE-CyberSecu/README.md

 ✅ Make a modal windows for each section<br />
 ✅ Improve the title and paragraph design<br />
 ✅ Configure the buttons to change the text in the modal windows<br />
+✅ Make the section text center left next to a fixed background<br />
 ✅ ...
 <br />